 Expect to pay out additional and unexpected costs to maintain your house.
 Some properties are a lot easier to maintain than others – modern flats and new builds will need minimal work/money spent on upkeep.
 Though some properties can become a real drain on your resources.

 Don’t just consider mortgage payment costs when working out affordability.
 Think about the ongoing cost of ownership, such as homeowners insurance – especially if you’re buying an older property.
 Even if you manage to negotiate your house price down, upfront payments aren’t the only costs you need to worry about.

 While property values generally appreciate over time, they can also decrease depending on market conditions.
 If you need to sell your house during a market downturn, you may end up selling at a loss.

 If your property ends up being worth less than the amount you outlaid to buy it, you could run the risk of going into negative equity.
 This means selling your home may not generate enough proceeds to repay the amount you borrowed.
 This is a very unfortunate position to be in.

 Some people just prefer to rent – they have no definite ties to their home, any issues are resolved by someone else and they don’t have to commit for an extended period of time.

-It’s easier to be confident in the cost of living in a rented property.
 Usually, if you’re renting, you’re not responsible for the cost of maintenance.
-You also escape the fear of rising interest rates.
-For those who want to avoid the headaches of ownership, renting is a small price to pay.
+For those who want to avoid the headaches of ownership, renting is a perfectly viable option.

 Decided on buying?